 - My family has always called it dressing because it’s served as a Thanksgiving side dish.
 Growing up my mom never stuffed the turkey, but rather made a dressing casserole.
 Very traditional in nature, it was delicious with all of the traditional seasonings.

-- Stuffing is the term you use when you take this Thanksgiving side dish and stuff if into the cavity of a whole turkey.
-My friend Cauleen arrives at our house every Thanksgiving morning to stuff the turkey with her family recipe.
-Before the turkey is done, we remove the stuffing and place it in a casserole dish in the oven to finish.
+- What is stuffing?
+Stuffing is the term you use when you take this Thanksgiving side dish and stuff if into the cavity of a whole turkey.
+Before the turkey is done, I like to remove the stuffing and place it in a casserole dish and bake in the oven to finish.
 This method crisps the top of the stuffing casserole while keeping all that wonderful flavor from the turkey.

-- Cauleen refers to her stuffing as “filling”.
+- My friend Cauleen, who hails from Pennsylvania refers to her stuffing as “filling”.
 I don’t care what it’s called, it’s absolutely delicious.

 Do you stuff, dress or fill?

 Who says stuffing has to be traditional.
-I hope you give this Southwestern easy cornbread dressing recipe a try.
+I hope you give this Southwestern easy cornbread Chorizo stuffing recipe a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.

 More Thanksgiving Side Dish Recipes